 Email: ljliu AT vt dot edu

 Lingjia Liu received the Bachelor of Science (B.S.) degree with the highest honor in Electronic Engineering Department from Shanghai Jiao Tong University, Shanghai, China, and completed his Doctor of Philosophy (Ph.D.) degree at Texas A&M University in Electrical and Computer Engineering.
 He spent the summer of 2007 and spring of 2008 in the Mitsubishi Electric Research Laboratory.
 Prior to joining the ECE Department at Virginia Tech (VT), he was an Associate Professor in the EECS Department at the University of Kansas (KU).
 He spent 3+ years working in the Standards & Mobility Innovation Lab of Samsung Research America (SRA) where he received Global Samsung Best Paper Award twice (in 2008 and 2010 respectively).
 He was a technical leader and a leading 3GPP RAN1 standard delegate from Samsung on downlink MIMO, Coordinated Multipoint (CoMP) transmission/reception, device-to-device (D2D) communications, and Heterogeneous Networks (HetNets).
-He was elected as the New Faces of Engineering 2011 by the Diversity Council of the National Engineers Week Foundation.
+He was elected as the New Faces of Engineering 2011 by the Diversity Council of the National Engineers Week Foundation for his contributions to the 3GPP LTE-Advanced standard.
 From 2013 to 2017, he has been selected as U.S. Air Force Research Laboratory (AFRL)/Air Force Office of Scientific Research (AFOSR) summer faculty fellow.
 In 2015, he received the Miller Professional Development Award for Distinguished Research at KU.
 In 2021, he received College of Engineering Dean’s Award for Excellence in Research at VT.

 More news can be found HERE.